 Students in the online MS in Communication Disorders program learn the same curriculum as Emerson’s on-campus students.
-The curriculum prepares students to become generalist practitioners through an exploration of articulation, fluency, language, swallowing, and other key concepts in the field.
+The curriculum prepares students for national certification, licensure and to become generalist practitioners through an exploration of articulation, fluency, language, swallowing, and other key concepts in the field.
 Through intensive study of a range of communication disorders and a family-centered treatment approach, students learn to provide support to clients and their caregivers throughout the treatment process.

 The faculty who teach in the online program are the same as those who teach on campus.
 Most Speech@Emerson instructors are currently practicing as SLPs, and full-time faculty have advanced degrees in their field.
 Emerson faculty view students as colleagues and collaborators and are deeply invested in each student’s success.
 Faculty are easily accessible and make time to get to know their students personally, providing the individual support each student needs to grow as a confident clinician.